Zonta Award in Memory of Marlene Simmonds at Ryerson University

 The Award recognizes young women, ages 16-19, who demonstrate superior leadership skills and a commitment to public service and civic causes, and encourages them to continue their participation in public and political life.
 For a full list of the eligibility and application requirements, please refer to the application.
 Ten (10) international scholarships of US$4,000 each and up to 32 district/region scholarships of US$1,500 each are awarded each year.
 The Zonta Club of Toronto is offering an award at the club level.
 Winners at the club level will be submitted to be considered for the District Award.
 To learn more or apply Click here to visit site.

-Please submit your application by email.
+Please submit your application by email to [email protected].
 The deadline for submission is March 15, 2019.

 Jane M. Klausman Women in Business Award